World Cup 2026 By Alan M. Fleming February 3, 2026 14 min read

 But for soccer?
 That straightforward design is actually an advantage.

-Eight matches total, including the Final.
-MetLife’s first World Cup match is June 14, 2026.
 It won’t be the prettiest venue at the tournament.
 It might be the loudest.

 AT&T Stadium: Jerry’s World Goes Global

-That center-hung video board — the one that weighs 1.2 million pounds and required custom structural engineering — will be impossible to ignore during matches.
-It’s both AT&T Stadium’s greatest asset and its most obvious tension point with soccer purists who want the pitch, not a screen, to be the focal point.
+That center-hung video board, the one that weighs 1.2 million pounds and required custom structural engineering, will be impossible to ignore during matches.
+Soccer purists want the pitch, not a screen, to be the focal point, and at AT&T the screen does not fade into the background.

 But here’s where I’ll be honest: AT&T Stadium worries me for soccer.

-That said, 94,000 people watching a World Cup semi-final is 94,000 people watching a World Cup semi-final.
+That said, 94,000 people watching a World Cup semifinal is 94,000 people watching a World Cup semifinal.
 The sheer mass of humanity will create something, even if the stadium’s bones were designed for a different kind of event.

 SoFi Stadium: The $5.5 Billion Hollywood Venue